StarRocks/starrocks/introduction/StarRocks_intro.md

 ### Intelligent materialized view

 StarRocks supports intelligent materialized views.
 Users can create materialized views and generate pre-aggregated tables to speed up aggregate queries.
-StarRocks's materialized view automatically runs the aggregation when data is imported, keeping it consistent with the original table.
+StarRocks' materialized view automatically runs the aggregation when data is imported, keeping it consistent with the original table.
 When querying, users do not need to specify a materialized view, StarRocks can automatically select the best-materialized view to satisfy the query.

 ### Standard SQL